Safety and Quality at ANMC

-- ANMC hospital is certified as Alaska’s only Level II Trauma Center, providing the highest level of trauma care in the state since 1999.
+- ANMC hospital was certified as Alaska’s first Level II Trauma Center, providing the highest level of trauma care in the state since 1999.

 - Accreditation by The Joint Commission, the gold standard of quality care for health care organizations around the nation.